guimbreon/Python_SQL/money_banks/README.md

 ## License

-This repository is licensed under the GNU License.
-See the `LICENSE` file for more information.
+This project is licensed under the GNU License - see the LICENSE.md file in the beggining of the repository.